 Regardless of whether you aim for promotion, or simply want to continue teaching and enjoying time with your students, regardless of whether you see yourself spearheading the entire school, or envision being on a maternity leave in five years as a future teacher, the key is to stay positive about the future.

 Because the last thing schools want is to hire negative teachers who will only complain about everything and bring their negativity to both classroom and staff-room.
 Talk with enthusiasm about your future in teaching and what’s ahead.
 Because it is great to dream and a powerful vision can drive us forward even in the most difficult times.

 At the end of the day, everything happens in the present moment.
 Future is just an imagination, past a memory.
 When thinking about the future or the past, we also do it in the present… And unless you do a great job today, in this hour, this minute, this second, you will hardly achieve your lofty goals in five years from now.

 Hence you can focus on the present in your answer, even though they are inquiring about the future.
 Check answer no. 3 on my list for inspiration.
 Trying your best in every classroom and taking care of the present, you do not have to be afraid of the future.
 Because law of action and reaction cannot be broken, and if you do a great job, you will be rewarded for it.
 It doesn’t necessarily mean that you will become a principal or earn more money.
 But you will get your reward, in one form or another…

-Ready to answer this one?
+Ready to answer the questions about your teaching future?
 I hope so! do not forget to check also other tricky interview questions for teachers: